 4. Protect her.
 If your child is going to be enrolled in a preschool program, it is essential to find a placement that is understanding and accepting of shy and sensitive children.
-Many children are enrolled in daycare from a very young age and have developed advanced social skills.
-As a result, preschools tend to be filled with assertive, outgoing three and four year olds and the programming often caters to that type of personality.
 In addition, you will also need to talk to friends and relatives about your sensitive child and explain the best ways to interact with your child.
 They may need to avoid scooping up your sensitive child from behind or giving her a great big bear hug upon arrival.

 5. Don’t enable.
 If you have a child who is sensitive, you will need to protect her.
 However, you do not want this protection to become enabling or over-protection.
 Sensitive children, just like their non-sensitive counterparts, need to know that they are capable.
 You want to allow her to experience some discomfort as long as that discomfort is helpful to her development in some way.
 We cannot protect our children from every hardship and we do them a great disservice if we endeavor to do so.
 Of course, discomfort that paralyzes or traumatizes should always be avoided.